triton-lang/triton/README.md

 ### Installation

-ISAAC is dependency-free, and will load either OpenCL or CUDA 7.0+ _dynamically_ depending on which GPUs are detected at runtime.
+ISAAC is dependency-free, and will load either OpenCL and/or CUDA 7.0+ _dynamically_ depending on which GPUs are detected at runtime.

-Installation requires CMake 2.8.7+ and a C++11 compliant compiler:
+You only need CMake 2.8.7+ and a C++11 compliant compiler:

 ```